 We grilled chef and author of BBQ -Fire & Smoke Rich Harris for his absolute top tips for getting the barbie started and searing that meat to perfection.

-The 32-year-old from Brighton said: “For me barbecuing is about getting everyone around for a good time, having a bit of a feed and you should be able to enjoy yourself without slaving over the grill for the whole time.
+When it comes to backyard cookouts, Rich says: “For me, barbecuing is about getting everyone around for a good time, feeding the masses and enjoying yourself without slaving over the grill for the whole time.

-“The results that you get from cooking over fire can be really special, those really lovely smoky flavours come through with meat, fish or vegetables.”
+“The results that you get from cooking over fire can be really special.
+Those lovely smoky flavours come through with meat, fish or vegetables and when it's done right, you really can't beat it.”

-We all love a barbie but getting it right isn't as easy as it looks.
-Picture this; cremated sausages and charred but raw chicken.
-To ensure you don't suffer any epic barbecue fails this summer, Rich has listed a few pointers to help you get it right.
-From choosing the right dessert to making the ultimate barbecue sauce, make sure you follow these tips.
+To ensure you don't suffer any epic barbecue fails this summer, Rich has listed a few pointers to help you get it right every time.
+From cleaning the grill without nasty chemicals to choosing the right dessert to please the crowds, check out Rich's top tips below.

-Rich said: "To clean your grill for the first time since last summer, cut a large onion in half, prong it onto a big fork and just keep rubbing it backwards and forwards over the hot grill to get rid of all the sticky bits.
-Then you can start cooking straight away with no nasty chemicals getting on your food."
+Rich says: "To clean your grill for the first time since last summer, cut a large onion in half, prong it onto a large BBQ fork and just keep rubbing it backwards and forwards on the hot grills.
+This will get rid of the sticky bits and mess without using any nasty chemicals, so you can start cookin straight away without worrying about any weird tastes working their way into your food."